cloudflare/workerd/docs/api-updates.md

 Compatibility flags and dates for use within Workerd are defined in [compatibility-date.capnp](src/workerd/io/compatibility-date.capnp).

-When you create a Workerd pull request that contains new compatibility definitions, please create a pull request to update CloudFlare docs at the same time.
+When you create a Workerd pull request that contains new compatibility definitions, please create a pull request to update Cloudflare docs at the same time.

-## Compatibility documentation in CloudFlare docs
+## Compatibility documentation in Cloudflare docs

 Compatibility flags and dates should be added to the [Cloudflare Workers Compatibility Dates](https://developers.cloudflare.com/workers/platform/compatibility-dates) documentation.